 The Metropolitan Opera is providing some "grand opera solace" this week while everyone is stuck at home due to the city and state's mandated coronavirus closures.
-(Click here for the Met lineup for May 25 through May 31.)
+(Click here to see the Met's schedule for October 5 through October 11.)

 The Met will stream encore presentations from the award-winning Live in HD series for the duration of its closure, starting Monday, March 16.
 Each stream, which can be found at metopera.org for free, will begin at 7:30pm and will stay up for 20 hours.